French deficit drive draws safe-haven flows

-PARIS (Reuters) - France borrowed nearly 8 billion euros free of interest on Monday from investors, benefiting from its perceived status as a top euro zone borrower even with record debt levels and before a test of the government’s appetite for belt-tightening.
+PARIS, July 16 (Reuters) - France borrowed nearly 8 billion euros free of interest on Monday from investors, benefiting from its perceived status as a top euro zone borrower even with record debt levels and as a test of the government’s appetite for belt-tightening looms.

 France is financing its public debt -- due to peak next year at more than 90 percent of GDP -- at historically low rates after the election of Socialist Francois Hollande as president in May helped dispel political uncertainty and market jitters.

-At an auction last week, France sold Treasury bills with negative yields for the first time, a feat the Agence France Tresor debt management agency repeated on Monday.
+An auction last week saw France sell Treasury bills with negative yields for the first time ever, a feat the Agence France Tresor debt management agency repeated on Monday.
 It sold 7.6 billion euros of three-month, six-month and one-year paper -- all with yields of less than zero.

-Despite the prospect of being repaid less than they invested, buyers put in total bids worth nearly three times the amount sold, signaling strong demand for the paper.
+Despite the prospect of being repaid less than they invested, buyers put in total bids worth nearly three times the amount sold, signalling strong demand for the paper.

 BNP Paribas economist Dominique Barbet said the government was putting public finances on course to meet its deficit targets, cementing France’s place among the strongest euro zone borrowers and setting it apart from Italy and Spain.